Dell Comics: Western partnership ends, Dell declines

+Materials

 Licensed material

-Dell Comics was best known for its licensed material, most notably the animated characters from Walt Disney Productions, Warner Bros., Metro-Goldwyn-Mayer, and Walter Lantz Studio, along with many movie and television properties such as the Lone Ranger, Tarzan, Felix the Cat, Howdy Doody, Yogi Bear and other Hanna-Barbera characters.
+Dell Comics acquired the rights to make comics based on the characters of Walt Disney Productions in 1940.
+It later gained the rights to Warner Bros., Metro-Goldwyn-Mayer, and Walter Lantz Studio, along with many movie and television properties such as the Lone Ranger, Tarzan, Felix the Cat, Howdy Doody, Yogi Bear and other Hanna-Barbera characters.

+The comics industry financially declined in the 1950s, but Dell benefited from its licensed comics.
+One-third of all comic sales in 1957 were from Dell.

 Four Color

 From 1938 to 1962, Dell's most notable and prolific title was the anthology Four Color.
 Published several times a month, the title (which primarily consisted of standalone issues featuring various licensed properties) saw more than 1,300 issues published in its 23-year history.
 It often served as a try-out title (much like DC's Showcase) and thus the launching pad for many long-running series, a number of which (such as The Twilight Zone) were continued not by Dell, but Gold Key Comics, the competing company formed when Western ended its partnership (see below).